krishna050702/GCCP2022/Preparing for Your Associate Cloud Engineer Journey/Quiz.md

 ---
 ---
 ```
-Cymbal Superstore has a need to populate visual dashboards with historical time-based data.
+Q. Cymbal Superstore has a need to populate visual dashboards with historical time-based data.
 This is an analytical use-case.
 Which two storage solutions could they use? https://cloud.google.com/bigtable/docs/overview#other-storage-options
 ```
 ```
 BigQuery